laurencelin/GIS2RHESSys/README.md

 # GIS2RHESSys

-- Master branch serves a general purposed collection of scripts help constructing RHESSys eco-hydrological model
+- Master branch serves a collection of scripts that help constructing RHESSys eco-hydrological model -- test
 - Soil, vegeation, and LULC databases are also stored under master branch.
 - Most tools here are coded in R with pacakage "rgrass7" to access GRASS GIS data
 - Jupyter notebook interfaces are newly added in the "Jupyter notebook" branch